Themes

 Global override

 A global override would be used for all themes and basically override the default view.
-Create a NewsletterStudioExtensions-folder in the App_Plugin-folder and create a view folder inside this:
+Create a new folder called NewsletterStudioExtensions in the App_Plugin-folder and create a view-folder inside this:

 App_Plugins/NewsletterStudioExtensions/Views/